In This Article

 Your employer will usually send your paycheck to the bank a few days prior to payday to allow for more transfer time to process the funds.
 The bank will release the money as soon as the transaction clears, rather than making you wait until payday.
 Online banking options like Chime allow you to receive your money even earlier than traditional banks¹.

 A direct deposit gets rid of the bank visits for both the payer and the payee.
-Direct deposits are a more convenient and safer method of transferring funds, as they eliminate the possibility of theft or loss of a check or cash since the deposit is made electronically.
-Direct deposits can also minimize check fraud.
+They are more convenient and safer because there’s no chance to lose a paper check.

 The use of direct deposit streamlines the payroll process for most businesses.
 It allows for the timely payment of salaries, and it reduces the payroll department’s workload since the funds are paid directly to the employees’ bank accounts.